1959 college football season: Membership changes

+Season chronology

 September

 In the preseason poll released on September 14, the defending champion LSU Tigers were ranked first, followed by Oklahoma, Auburn, SMU, and Army.
 With more than 100 sportswriters weighing in, eighteen different schools received first place votes.
 Syracuse was ranked No. 20 overall.
 As the regular season progressed, a new poll would be issued on the Monday following the weekend's games.